Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Photonic Quantum Computing

 Similarly the polarisation-free fragment was shown by Knill, Laflamme and Milburn to be quantum computationally universal \cite{knill_scheme_2001}.
 In particular, it can be used to represent qubits and qubit logic gates.

-Just as the bit --- any classical two level system --- is generally taken as the basic informational unit in classical computer science, the qubit --- any two level quantum system --- is most usually taken as the basic informational unit in quantum computer science.
+Just as the bit -- any classical two level system -- is generally taken as the basic informational unit in classical computer science, the qubit -- any two level quantum system -- is usually taken as the basic informational unit in quantum computer science.
 Photons have many degrees of freedom and offer a rich variety of ways to encode qubits.
 One of the most common approaches is to use the dual-rail path encoding of \cite{knill_scheme_2001}.
 Each qubit is encoded by one photon which may be in superposition over two spatial modes, which correspond to the qubit's computational basis states:

-Single-qubit unitary gates are particularly straightforward to implement in this encoding, requiring only a fully parametrisable beam splitter, as in Equation \ref{eq:bs} and a phase shifter.
-An example of an entangling two-qubit gate ($\CNOT$), which uses heralding, or in other words post-selection over auxiliary modes, will be presented in Section \ref{sec:perceval}.
+Single-qubit unitary gates are particularly straightforward to implement in this encoding, requiring only a fully parametrisable beam splitter, as in Equation \ref{eq:bs}, and a phase shifter.
+An example of an entangling two-qubit gate ($\CNOT$), which uses heralding, \ie post-selection over auxiliary modes, will be presented in Section \ref{sec:perceval}.

 Another common qubit encoding is the polarisation encoding, and indeed versions of the KLM scheme also exist for this encoding \cite{spedalieri_linear_2005}.
 Here each qubit is encoded in the polarisation degree of freedom of a single photon.
 This encoding will be used in the example of Section \ref{subsec:grover}.
 In practice, encodings may be chosen based on the availability or ease of implementation of different linear optical elements in laboratory settings.
 For instance path-encoding is at present more accessible than polarisation encoding in integrated optics, where linear optical circuits are implemented `on-chip'.
 Although we have discussed ways of encoding qubit quantum circuits into the DV model, it should be reiterated that the DV model has interesting features in its own right, and the examples of Boson Sampling in Section \ref{sec:bs} and quantum machine learning in Section \ref{sec:qml} give some illustrations of interesting applications that bypass qubit descriptions.